vufind-org/learning-vufind-book/source/installv.rst

 VuFind relies on several other pieces of software to do its work, and you will need to have access to these in order to use it.
 Fortunately, all of VuFind’s dependencies are free and supported by a wide variety of operating systems.
 Linux is the preferred operating system for VuFind installation, but the software can also be installed successfully on Windows and MacOS.

+Many of the installation options described in this chapter (such as the Debian package and Vagrant methods) will automatically install VuFind’s dependencies for you, but some of the more advanced options (such as Git-based installation) may require you to install them yourself.

-Before installing VuFind, you will need to install four key components:
+In order to use VuFind, you will need to have access to four key components:

 • The PHP language.
-• A relational database for storing user and session information; MySQL or MariaDb are recommended, as they are easier to use for basic use cases, but the software also supports PostgreSQL if necessary.
+• A relational database for storing user and session information; MySQL or MariaDb are recommended, as they are easier to use for basic use cases, but the software also supports PostgreSQL.
 • A web server for exposing the VuFind interface to the Internet; Apache is strongly recommended.
 • A Java Development Kit (JDK) for running VuFind’s Solr index, and the SolrMarc software used for indexing MARC records.
 If you will not be working with MARC records, you can use the lighter-weight Java Resource Environment (JRE), since the JDK is only a requirement of the SolrMarc indexer.
 If you will not be maintaining a local index (a rare situation, but possible in some cases), you will not need Java at all.

+The process of installing software packages varies significantly from operating system to operating system and is thus beyond the scope of this text, but online documentation on each individual package should be available to guide you.
+If you stick with the basic recommendations below, however, you will not have to worry about these details.

-The specific versions required will depend on the VuFind version you are installing; details can be found on the requirements page of the VuFind website (https://vufind.org/wiki/installation:requirements).
+It is also important to understand that software changes and evolves over time, so not every version of VuFind is compatible with every version of PHP, MySQL, etc. Details about version compatibility can be found on the requirements page of the VuFind website
+(https://vufind.org/wiki/installation:requirements).
+If you use the most recent version of VuFind and the most recent stable or long-term-support version of a widely used Linux distribution (such as Fedora or Ubuntu), you are very likely to end up with a compatible set of components.
+However, if you are using something very old or very new, there is a possibility that something may not work due to version incompatibility.
+It is helpful to keep this in mind when selecting your platform for installation, and when troubleshooting problems.

 2.2 Basic Installation
 ----------------------